 There are more than 200 active university medical centers (UMCs) and 1,700 teaching hospitals in the United States.
 These institutions, tied to America's major universities, employ large numbers of medical professionals, administrators, and laborers.
-While UMCs have grown in size, dominating areas in major cities, finding facilities that are financially well, well staffed, and adequately resourced has become more difficult to find.
+While UMCs have grown in size, dominating areas in major cities, locating facilities that are financially well, well-staffed, and adequately resourced has become more difficult.

 Also known as academic medical centers or AMCs, UMCs feel the financial strain of a number of social issues: a growing elderly population, drug overdoses, mental health problems, gunshot wounds, victims of car crashes, children with severe illnesses, and numerous medical problems related to poverty.
 Some UMCs are trying to grow out of their financial problems by expanding their networks and buying up other facilities that may provide more profitability.